Why Do Goldfish Come To The Top Of The Water? (Is It Normal?)

 However, swim bladder problems due to congenital disabilities, injury, or infection need special attention.

-Bullying by other fish, lack of good food, or overcrowding can cause stress in goldfish.
+Bullying by other fish, lack of good food, or overcrowding can stress the goldfish.

-In such situations, the fish will prefer to conceal itself.
+In such situations, the goldfish will prefer to conceal itself.

-However, to go into the depth of the tank and stay there, the fish must reduce air in its swim bladder.
+However, to go into the depth of the tank and stay there, the goldfish must reduce air in its swim bladder.

 When the swim bladder is full, it will be very buoyant.

-So, the fish will get rid of the excess air, and these appear as air bubbles in the tank.
+So, the goldfish will get rid of the excess air, and these appear as air bubbles in the tank.

 Not only are air stones decorative items for a tank, but they also help with aeration.